pipeforce/pipeforce.github.io/docs/guides/messaging/40_webhooks.md

 <p class="theme-doc-version-badge badge badge--secondary">Since Version: 6.0</p>

-A webhook is a unique url pointing to PIPEFORCE which can be called by an external system.
-In case the external system calls the webhook url, this can trigger any custom action inside PIPEFORCE.
+A webhook is a unique HTTP URL in PIPEFORCE which can be called by an external system.
+In case the external system calls the webhook url, this will trigger any custom action inside PIPEFORCE.

+This is a very effective and straight forward possibility to integrate external systems into PIPEFORCE using a push / listening approach, with a very low requirements barrier to the caller system.
+Nearly every modern system can be integrated this way.

- The url of such an webhook, which gets called by the external system, has a format similar to this:
+The URL of such an webhook, which gets called by the external system, has a format similar to this:

 ```
 https://hub-<your-domain>/api/v3/command/webhook.receive?token=<token>